 (SPOILERS for both the movie Eyes Wide Shut and “Dream Story”.
 The translation of “Dream Story” is an excellent one by Margaret Schaefer from the collection Night Games.
 To supplement some points, stills from the movie have been used.
 Some of these stills contain nudity.
 For the usual tiresome reasons, the usual suspect parts of these stills have been distorted)

-The doctor in film and story goes to the costume shop, meeting again the owner and his daughter.
+The doctor in film and story goes back to the costume shop, meeting again the owner and his daughter.
 In both, the doctor returns the costume.
 Where the film emphasizes the amount paid and the mask gone missing, the story does not note the absence of a mask at all.
 It then returns to a moment not in the film, Fridolin’s attempt the night before to help out the mentally ill daughter.

 “I am also here,” said Fridolin in the tone of a police magistrate, “to have a word with you about your daughter.”